Operation: Essen

 Sgt.
 Lancelot Dent.
 Runnymede Memorial.
 Panel 81.
 Son of Lancelot and Anna Dent, of Durham, husband of Annie Dent, of Durham, England.
 Prior to service was the college groundsman in Durham city.
 Lance had two brothers, Charles and John - also two daughters, Maureen who was born in 1931 and Anne in 1936.

 Researched and page placed for Dudley Procter, nephew of the Wireless Operator / Air Gunner Sgt.
 Robert Procter.
 Also to Anne Powton (née Dent) and her son Joe Powton.
-Thanks also to Patricia (John) Snclair - relative of Fl/Sgt.
+Thanks also to Patricia (John) Sinclair - relative of Flt Sgt.
 Emile Francois Bruno Mandin who contacted us in November 2016.
-For further details our thanks to the sources shown below.
+Thanks to Nigel Joy for the photograph of Sgt Gray (Nov 2021).
+Other sources shown below.

 KTY 02.07-2015